spookyX01/Apocrypha/docs/index.md

 4. Commit and push to your fork.
 5. Open a Pull Request back to the `main` branch.

-Navigation is generated automatically based on folder structure — you do not need to edit `mkdocs.yml`.
+Navigation is generated automatically based on folder structure, you don't need to edit `mkdocs.yml`.

 ### Article Format